viebel/blog.klipse.tech/_posts/2016-04-02-truth-in-cljs.md

     "http://app.klipse.tech/?js_only=1&cljs_in=(defn%20check%20%5Bx%5D%0A%20%20(if%20x%20%22true%22%20%22false%22))">
 </iframe>

-You see in the transpiled `javascript` code that the `x` variable has been wrapped into into a call to th `cljs.core.truth_` function.
+You see in the transpiled `javascript` code that the `x` variable has been wrapped into into a call to the `cljs.core.truth_` function.

 Here is the code for `cljs.core.truth_`: